-The main software framework in the back-end of the DaSCH Service Platform is called Knora (Knowledge Organization, Representation, and Annotation).
-Knora is a content management system for the long-term preservation and reuse of humanities data.
+The main software framework in the back-end of the DaSCH Service Platform is called DSP-API (previously Knora).
+DSP-API is a content management system for the long-term preservation and reuse of humanities data.
 It is designed to accommodate data with a complex internal structure, including data that could be stored in relational databases.

 - Traditional archives preserve data, but do not facilitate reuse.
 Typically, only metadata can be searched, not the data itself.
 Downloading the data to check whether the data are interesting or not is time-consuming and makes it impractical to reuse data from many different sources.
-Knora solves this problem by keeping the data alive.
-You can query all the data in a Knora repository, not just the metadata.
-You can import thousands of databases into Knora, and run queries that search through all of them at once.
+DSP-API solves this problem by keeping the data alive.
+You can query all the data in a DSP repository, not just the metadata.
+You can import thousands of databases into DSP-API, and run queries that search through all of them at once.

 - Non-binary data is stored as Resource Description Framework (RDF), in a dedicated database called a triplestore.
 RDF is an open, vendor-independent standard that can express any data structure.
 For a concise information about RDF basics see here.